Love and Spices: Cornish

 hens with pears and figs

-A nice change from the usual chicken and potatoes
+A pleasant and flavourful alternative to the usual chicken and potatoes

 Recipe by Monique Singer